sporto/awesome-elm/README.md

 *Everything that you need to see.*

 * [Try Elm](http://elm-lang.org/try) - Write and compile elm code online!
-* [Debug Elm](http://debug.elm-lang.org/try) - Debug elm code online
+* [Debug Elm](http://debug.elm-lang.org/try) - Debug elm code online.
-* [Haskell to Elm](https://github.com/eeue56/haskell-to-elm) - Collection of examples on places where Elm is different to Haskell, targetted at Elm beginners coming from Haskell backgrounds..
+* [Haskell to Elm](https://github.com/eeue56/haskell-to-elm) - Collection of examples on places where Elm is different to Haskell, targetted at Elm beginners coming from Haskell backgrounds.
-* [elmflux](http://yang-wei.github.io/elmflux/) - Visualization of Elm Signals
+* [elmflux](http://yang-wei.github.io/elmflux/) - Visualization of Elm Signals.

 **[:arrow_up: back to top](#table-of-contents)**